ailenus/SortManager/readme.md

 tree.

-It is noted that all classes in the `model` package are used only by the `Starter` and the `SorterFactory` classes outside this package, and all classes of this package uses no classes from the other packages of this project, making this package self-contained.
+It is noted that all classes in the `model` package are used only by the `Starter` and the `SorterFactory` classes outside this package, and no class of this package uses another class from the other packages of this project, making this package self-contained.

 ## The `view` package